 The width, height and depth values are read-only.
-The expansion factor is assigned in the
+The expansion_factor is assigned in the par builder and used in the backend.
+Valid bits for the subtype field are:

 BIT MEANING

 - 0 character

 - 1 ligature

 - 2 ghost

 - 3 left

 - 4 right